Diet Sayler

-Diet Sayler (born 15 December 1939 in Timișoara, Romania) is a German painter and sculptor.
+Diet Sayler (born 15 December 1939) is a German painter and sculptor.

 Education, early work

-Diet Sayler studied Structural Engineering at the Technical University of Timișoara (1956–1961) and Painting under Julius Podlipny.
+Diet Sayler was born on 15 December 1939 in Timișoara, Romania.
+He studied Structural Engineering at the Technical University of Timișoara (1956–1961) and Painting under Julius Podlipny.
 In the early 1960s he created an abstract painting that was subsequently defamed as Western and decadent and excluded from all exhibitions.
 It was not until 1968, during the Prague Spring, that the exhibition "5 young artists" (Bertalan, Cotosman, Flondor, Molnar and Sayler) in Galeria Kalinderu in Bucharest showed abstract-constructive art in Romania for the first time.
 That was the breakthrough.
 Sayler moved to Bucharest and was able to exhibit abroad, but he was not allowed to travel.
 In 1971 the political climate changed.
 The spring of reforms in Bucharest came to an end, and afterwards Sayler's works could no longer be shown.
 Sayler gave several interviews in the foreign press and as a result became very isolated.

 Emigration and international exhibitions

 On emigrating to Germany in 1973, Sayler moved the center of his work and life to Nuremberg, where from 1976 onwards he also worked as a lecturer alongside continuing his artistic work.
 In 1975 he showed his works at the Grand Palais in Paris for the first time.
 Solo shows followed at Galerie Grare in Paris, Galerie Hermanns in Munich, later at Galleria Lorenzelli in Milan, and at Galeria Edurne in Madrid.
 He now presented his work in many West European nations as well as in Brazil, Japan and the United States.
 In 1990, following the fall of the Iron Curtain, retrospectives of Diet Sayler were also shown in Eastern Europe, at the Czech Museum in Prague, Vasarely Museum in Budapest and the National Museum in Bucharest.

 The "konkret" exhibition series in Nuremberg (1980 to 1990), which Sayler directed, received international acclaim.
 Around 100 artists took part, including Dan Flavin, Ellsworth Kelly, Kenneth Martin, Vera Molnár, François Morellet, Aurélie Nemours, Mario Nigro, Leon Polk Smith and Jesús Rafael Soto.
 In 1988 Sayler curated the German-French exhibition "Construction and Conception" in Berlin.
 That same year he received the Camille Graeser Prize in Zurich.

-Alongside the exhibitions of paintings, prints, sculpture and photography, a series of site-specific installations was also held, in Galerie Grare, Paris; Palazzo Ducale, Genoa; East West Gallery, New York; St. Peter's, Cambridge; Gallery A, London; Ely Cathedral, Ely; University Gallery, Pilsen, Czech Republic; MUWA, Graz, Austria; Museo CAMEC, La Spezia, Italy.
+Alongside the exhibitions of paintings, prints, sculpture and photography, a series of site-specific installations was also held, in Galerie Grare, Paris; Palazzo Ducale, Genoa; East West Gallery, New York; St. Peter's, Cambridge; Gallery A, London; Ely Cathedral, Ely; University Gallery, Plzeň, Czech Republic; MUWA, Graz, Austria; Museo CAMEC, La Spezia, Italy.